influxdata/docs-v2/content/telegraf/v1.19/external_plugins/shim.md

 - [processors.execd](https://github.com/influxdata/telegraf/blob/master//plugins/processors/execd)
 - [outputs.execd](https://github.com/influxdata/telegraf/blob/master//plugins/outputs/execd)

-## Externalize a plugin with using the shim wrapper
+## Extract a plugin using the shim wrapper

 1. Move the project to an external repo.
 We recommend preserving the path
   structure: for example, if your plugin was located at